 Will I be refunded the cost of my visa and booked trip?

 If you already made costs for a trip to New Zealand which cannot go through due to the coronavirus, you likely cannot claim it anywhere.
-Many insurers will invoke the "force majeure" clause in their contracts which states that in cases like a pandemic, they won’t need to pay out.
+Many insurers will invoke the "force majeure" clause in their contracts which states that in cases like a pandemic, they do not need to pay.
 Furthermore, many tour operators and travel agencies do not have sufficient financial means to refund all of the booked trips.
 The immigration service of New Zealand does not refund the costs of (NZeTA) visas which cannot be used due to coronavirus.
 However, approved visas might still be used for a future trip.